FasterSpeeding/Tanjun/docs/usage.md

 application command execution.

-Since Hikari's RESTBot doesn't have lifetime events, we have to startup and close Tanjun's client around the rest bot ourselves, with it being important that the bot is started before Tanjun.
+Since Hikari's RESTBot doesn't have lifetime events, we have to startup and close Tanjun's client around the rest bot ourselves.
+The bot should always be started before Tanjun.

 ### Client lifetime management

-While Hikari's bots provides systems for stating and stopping sub-components, these aren't cross compatible nor Tanjun friendly and Tanjun's client callbacks provide a cross-compatible alternative for these which support dependency injection.
+While Hikari's bots provide systems for stating and stopping sub-components, these aren't cross-compatible nor Tanjun friendly and Tanjun's client callbacks provide a cross-compatible alternative for these (which also supports dependency injection).

 ```py
 client = tanjun.Client.from_gateway_bot(bot)